-If you have activated external modules manually, make sure to load their configuration files in all virtual host configurations.
+Important: Including configuration files for external modules If you have activated external modules manually, make sure to load their configuration files in all virtual host configurations.
 Configuration files for external modules are located under /etc/apache2/conf.d/ and are loaded in /etc/apache2/default-server.conf by default.
 For more fine-grained control you can comment out the inclusion in /etc/apache2/default-server.conf and add it to specific virtual hosts only.
-See /etc/apache2/default-server.conf and add it to specific virtual hosts only.
-See /etc/apache2/vhosts.d/vhost.template for examples.
+See / etc/apache2/vhosts.d/vhost.template for examples.

-24.4.3 Base and Extension Modules
+24.4.3 Base and extension modules

 All base and extension modules are described in detail in the Apache documentation.
 Only a brief description of the most important modules is available here.
-Refer to http://httpd.apache.org/ docs/2.4/mod/ a to learn details about each module.
+Refer to http://httpd.a-pache.org/docs/2.4/mod/ to learn details about each module.